tflo/EditBox-Font-Improver/readme.md

 You can change the font size with a slash command:

-`/editboxfontimprover <font size>` or `/ebfi <font size>`
+`/editboxfontimprover <font size>` or `/efi <font size>`

-For example `/ebfi 14`.
+For example `/efi 14`.

-This affects only the addons that are set to use EBFI’s default font size, which are the addons that do not have their own font size setting (currently Blizz Macro UI, M6, and OPie).
-WowLua, ScriptLibrary, and BugSack have their own font size setting, and EBFI by default will not override it.
+This affects only the addons that are set to use EFI’s default font size, which are the addons that do not have their own font size setting (currently Blizz Macro UI, M6, and OPie).
+WowLua, ScriptLibrary, and BugSack have their own font size setting, and EFI by default will not override it.

-However you can enforce EBFI’s font size for these addons with the `/ebfi unisize` command.
-Revert back with `/ebfi ownsize`.
+However you can enforce EFI’s font size for these addons with the `/efi unisize` command.
+Revert back with `/efi ownsize`.

 Note that even with `unisize` you can still use the respective addon’s font size setting.
 The size will just be reset at login, or when you use the slash command to change the size or to switch to another font.